digitaljediism/dojo-web/README.md

 # dojo *web-jitsu*

 So you are going to learn web-jitsu?
-Start with [level 1](https://github.com/onlyjedis/dojo-web/tree/level-1).
+Click on `Fork` and then open the branch `level-1` in the repository you just forked.